cepthomas/Notr/README.md

 # My Scopes

-markup.
-Markup scopes are used for content, as opposed to code.
+ST: Markup scopes are used for content, as opposed to code.
 This includes syntaxes such as Markdown and Textile.
 Section headings should use:
     markup.heading
 Lists should use one of: